 Find and Focus on Your Passion!

+It took me a long time to find and focus on my passion.
 In 3rd grade, I knew I wanted to be a writer.
 On Halloween, I wrote a story about a wily wicked witch.
 It received great acclaim from my teacher and the pride I felt from forming words into a story filled me with joy.

 At 11, in my 6th grade speech class, I had my first taste of talking in front of a group.
 Having each person listen to my thoughts and ideas made an impression on me.
 I love to talk.
 It made sense to talk to a captive audience.
 That way, they couldn’t run off if they didn’t like what I had to say.
 Ha.
 No, seriously.